delawareCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Can Jail Records be Expunged in Delaware?

-Yes, jail records can be expunged in Delaware.
+Yes, jail records may be expunged in Delaware.
 Although expunged records in Delaware are not available for public examination, Law enforcement agents can still access the documents.

-Delaware has two types of expungements; discretionary and mandatory expungement.
+Delaware has two types of expungements: discretionary and mandatory expungement.
 The State Bureau of Identification (SBI) is in charge of mandatory expungement, while the superior and family courts handle discretionary expungement.
-Offenders that are not eligible for mandatory expungement can apply for discretionary expungement.
-For the expungement process to be successful, the convict must not have any pending charges or outstanding payments such as fines or court fees.
-When applying for expungement, the offender must complete the Petition for Expungement of Criminal Record form and file the request at the court.
-All expungements in the state must satisfy the provisions of the regulation for the process.
+Offenders who are not eligible for mandatory expungement may apply for discretionary expungement.
+For the expungement process to be successful, the convict should not have any pending charges or outstanding payments such as fines or court fees.
+When applying for expungement, the offender will be required to complete the Petition for Expungement of Criminal Record form and file the request in court.
+All state expungements are generally required to satisfy the regulation's provisions for the process.